-- Policy 5.2.
-Cook County and the Cities should review ordinances and other legally binding documentation related to zoning and development to ensure it aligns with desired changes. - Policy 5.3 Cook County, the Cities, as well as other stakeholders should engage in an active discussion about how to best develop the area(s) of interest.
+- 2. Consider sustainable growth and local economy. - Policy 5.2.
+Ensure that ordinances and other legally binding documentation related to zoning and development align with desired changes. - Policy 5.3 Foster conversation between Cook County, the Cities, as well as other stakeholders on how to best develop the area(s) of interest.